Updated:

-Death and Grief in “Tuesdays With Morrie” and “Dakota 38” Essay
+Death and Grief in “Tuesdays with Morrie” and “Dakota 38” Essay

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Introduction

 Although regularly undermined, the social life of human beings is very important not only during a lifetime but also during the process of death.
 Social interaction and social support systems are very important in the lives of human beings.
 Scientific medication in healthcare centers may sometimes prove irrelevant if sick persons are not getting enough social support during the dying process.
 Nobody wishes to die, nobody wants to hear about death, and nobody wishes to be reminded about his or her soon demise or that of a blood relative or friend.
-Perhaps the reason behind the provision of palliative care for people suffering from deadly ailments is to strengthen their faith and resilience against traumatizing situations.
-The end-of-life process is a painful moment that requires humorous surroundings and enough social support.
-During death, social support from family and friends may prove exceptionally significant in easing grief due to impending death.
-Therefore, this essay offers a sociological perspective of Morrie’s interview and the Dakota documentary with a view-enhancing the understating of the process of death and grief.

 Morrie’s Interview

-Morrie Schwartz suffered Eaton-Lambert Syndrome (ELS), an ailment that leaves Morrie weak in soul and losses morals of life.
+Morrie Schwartz suffered from Eaton-Lambert Syndrome (ELS), an ailment that leaves Morrie weak in soul and loses morals of life.
 Morrie appears in television interviews and talks almost confidently about his illness and the meaning of life.
 Morrie speaks about his inability to continue being a dancer and his most painful sorrow in the manner in which his health condition forces him to surrender dancing, being his favorite hobby.
 Although at this moment his confidence and attitude towards the ailment were still positive.
 In succeeding interviews, a couple of months later Morrie seemed weaker than earlier and revealed challenges of his sickness.
 At this stage of sickness, Morrie could barely speak as his health had deteriorated very much.
 Morrie developed an individual culture in which he believed in love, acceptance, and human righteousness.
 Through the social support system of his family and friends, especially his wife Charlotte, and his friend, Mitch, provided rejuvenated Morrie to live longer than anticipated.

 Morrie seems very confident and somewhat optimistic about his life despite the underway ailment that is seriously affecting his health condition.
 This case reflects the five stages of death grieving.
 Despite the ailment being the cause of surrendering dancing as his much-loved hobby, there is a lot of hopefulness in Morrie’s first television interview.
 Based on the five stages of grieving according to psychologists, Morrie was undergoing the first stage of grieving and at that juncture, the heart rather than his logical reasoning was in control of his belief.
-Morrie was in the denial, anger, and bargain stages because his heart and feelings were ruling his personal attitudes towards his ailing condition.
+Morrie was in the denial, anger, and bargaining stages because his heart and feelings were ruling his personal attitudes toward his ailing condition.
 A spark of hope was accompanying his emotions and made him live in fantasies.
 Anger and questions about the possibility of recovering were apparent in his behaviors.
-The denial, anger, and bargain stages were evident as Morrie finds possible means to keep him busy and jovial through the television programs to forget the ailment stress.
+The denial, anger, and bargaining stages were evident as Morrie finds possible means to keep himself busy and jovial through the television programs to forget the ailment stress.

 Subsequently, the television interviews and conversations with Morrie reveal that after a couple of months, Morrie seems to remove the burden of living in denial, anger, bargain stages, and he admittedly reveals that his health was in trouble.
-From the first three stages of denial, anger, and bargain, Morrie enters the fourth and fifth stage of grieving, where aspects of depression and acceptance become apparent.
+From the first three stages of denial, anger, and bargaining, Morrie enters the fourth and fifth stage of grieving, where aspects of depression and acceptance become apparent.
 Close relations involving his family, especially the wife, his friends, Brandeis and Mitch, must have played a crucial role in providing Morrie with the deserved social support.
 Most important is to understand how his personal ego could barely assist him to live positively with the ailment.
 Social support systems prove to be indispensable when Morrie enters the stages of depression and acceptance, where personal ego fades away and individuals become hopeless.
 Acceptance is making peace with a condition.
 Social support makes affected people understand that loss of a relationship or a dying process, is a lifetime process and humans must adjust.

 Dakota Documentary